 E-branding does not redefine the basic rules of traditional branding, but rather changes the way vendors and buyers communicate with each other.
-The most important decisions concerning the number and type of the media, have to be adapted to the media-specific strengths and weaknesses.
-Therefore, e-branding has consequences on the existing business, and cannot be seen independently from the overall marketing strategy.
+The most important decisions concerning the number and type of the media have to be adapted to the mediaspecific strengths and weaknesses.
+Therefore, ebranding has consequences on the existing business, and cannot be seen independently from the overall marketing strategy.

-By taking a closer look at the components of which an e-branding strategy is made, it becomes clear that the saying "content is king" is still valid for most companies.
-In spite of the fact that they pursue quite different communication strategies, all but three organizations regard content as a very important success factor.
+For managers to create an efficient and effective branding strategy, they need to understand that the saying "content is king" is still valid for most companies.
+In spite of the fact that most companies in our survey pursue quite different communication strategies, all but three organizations regard content as a very important success factor.
 By taking a look at the remaining organizations, no uniform branding strategy can be found.
 One of them (Lion.cc) is a retailer with a focus on books, CDs and DVDs which experienced severe economic troubles recently.
 Cisco is known for its network solutions and distributes its goods and services exclusively via a kind of franchising system.
-Therefore they see their website as a meeting platform rather than a source of information.
+Therefore, they see their website as a meeting platform rather than a source of information.
 Another website (s-nm.at) belongs to a new media agency which uses it as a kind of "virtual business card".
 The differentiation between pure e-brands and mixed players makes clear that content is regarded more important by pure players who depend heavily on electronic media.
 The importance of communication aspects is seen rather heterogeneously by the pure players while most of the mixed players regard it to be "important".
 Due to the fact that an organization can pursue a multitude of strategies (cross-media communication, pure online communication, pure offline communication) there seems to be nothing like a uniform strategy which fits best for all companies.
 The same is true for convenience, which possesses a different level of importance for the managers.

 Most of the differences in the online strategies of the companies can be explained by the respective sector of the industry, rather than by the fact that they are pure e-brands or mixed players.
 Many of the dotcoms have adopted traditional marketing principles and adapted them to the online business.
 Contrariwise, bricks-and-mortar companies integrated the usage of the new media into their existing business processes.
-Our research has shown that (e-)branding still is a highly relevant topic for both marketers and researchers.
+Our research has shown that e-branding still is a highly relevant topic for both marketers and researchers.